usi-systems/libnetpaxos/README.md

-The benchmark depends on the libevent library.
-Setup libevent in ubuntu 14.04
+The benchmark depends on the libevent, LevelDB libraries.
+Setup depedencies:
 ```
-sudo apt-get install -y libevent-dev
+sudo ./install_deps.sh
 ```

 # Build the microbenchmark